SakshiMahawar/Customer_Churn_Analysis/README.md

 Key Analysis and Visualizations:

-1. Churn Rate by Internet Type:
+1.Churn Rate by Internet Type:
    The churn rate is highest among customers using Fiber Optic (41.1%), followed by Cable (25.7%), DSL (19.4%), and those without internet service (7.8%).
    Fiber Optic customers show the highest churn rate, indicating potential issues with service quality, pricing, or customer satisfaction.